How to Deal with Holiday Stress After 40

 “Polyvagal Theory is the science of connection,” Deb says.
 It’s how we relate to each other and how our nervous systems relate to each other without our thinking brains being involved.
 It’s rooted in neuroception, how our bodies perceive our environment as they look for clues of safety, danger, and life threats without involving the thinking part of our brain.
 Let’s take a look at each of the three parts.

-Neuroception is how your body is perceiving the world around you.
+Neuroception is how your body perceives holiday stress

 Neuroception is how your body senses cues of safety or danger from your environment.